 Mental illnesses exist as spectrums – you can experience extreme, moderate or mild symptoms that negatively affect your ability to function in social, work, and family activities.

 A 2015 study in ‘The Journal of Global Mobility found that students studying abroad were 23 times more likely than business expats to return home due to a mental health condition.

 Change: endure it or embrace it?

-You’re new in Amsterdam so your top priorities mostly revolve around finding your feet at your host university, around your new neighbourhood, and in your new social circle.
+You’re new in the Amsterdam Area so your top priorities mostly revolve around finding your feet at your host university, around your new neighbourhood, and in your new social circle.
 But your response to all these changes will affect how quickly you adapt.